open-politics/SSARE/opol/stack/README.md

 Core services form the backbone of the application, handling functionalities like data scraping, engineering, batch processing and various utitlies centered around opol.

 | All these services and packages build services with shared modules from `core`. \
-| Here you can find the shared pydantic models, url mappings, database connections
+| Here you can find the shared pydantic models, service-url-mappings, database connections and more.

 | The data scraped is stored in .store